Little Whisper & the Rumors, Fort Worth, Texas, spring 1975.

 The line-up soon became a musical chairs rotation depending on who was available at the time.
 Other players included Michael J. Dohoney, drums and David Ferguson, fiddle.
 By 1975 the group settled into its most popular and identifiable line-up with the addition of Glen Clark on piano and vocals.
 Arthur Leslie Tudi Taddi became the drummer and added his vocals to the band as well.

 These musicians were, with the exceptions of Colegrove and Taddi, Fort Worth native musicians who had played together in some capacity for many years creating a unique blend of R&B, rock and country.
 Glen Clark was the former partner to Delbert McClinton.
 The duo recorded two albums as Delbert and Glen for Clean Records earlier in the 1970s.
 David Ferguson had performed with the bluegrass group, Country Gazette and had an album of his own on the new Ridgerunner label.
 Tudi Taddi was a well-known musician in Texas (originally from San Antonio) and a former member of The Cellar Dwellers, a group that was popular at the legendary Cellar clubs in Texas in the 1960s.
-The group also was known to feature such guitarists as Raleigh Rollo Smith (Naughty Sweeties) and Tommy Spurlock (Highway 101).
+The group also was known to feature such guitarists as Raleigh Rollo Smith (Naughty Sweeties) and the late Tommy Spurlock (Highway 101).

 In 1976, Earl McGrath, who had arranged the deal for Delbert and Glen with Clean Records, made a deal for Little Whisper and The Rumors with Atlantic Records.
 Tom Dowd was set to produce the record.
 The band went to Los Angeles to record in November, 1976.